Hamza of Ternate: Spanish exile and return

 Hamza was the third son of Kaicili (prince) Tolu (d. c.
 1590), himself a son of sultan Hairun (r.
 1535–1570).
 His brothers were Hafsin, Naya and Kapita Laut Ali.
 When the Spanish invaded and occupied Ternate in 1606, Hamza was among the many members of the royal family who were brought to the Spanish Philippines as state prisoners.
 While in Manila he was Hispanicized in many ways: he was baptized and took the name Pedro de Acuña, after the Spanish governor who had led the 1606 invasion, and married in the church.
 Since he was therefore expected to follow Iberian interests, the Manila authorities allowed him to return to Ternate in 1627.
 At this time Ternate was an autonomous kingdom, but was bound by a contract with the VOC to follow Dutch commercial policy, and kept a number of Dutch garrisons on its territory.
-Some months after Hamza's return, the current Sultan Mudafar Syah I passed away.
+Some months after Hamza's return, the current Sultan Mudafar Syah I died.

 Although there were other candidates for the throne, the Ternatan state council chose to appoint Hamza as new Sultan of Ternate, the more as he reverted to Islam on his return.
 The Dutch, who were not consulted on the matter, feared that the choice of ruler might strengthen the Spanish who occupied a number of forts on Ternate and its neighbor Tidore since 1606.
 They would rather have seen his forceful brother Kapita Laut Ali, the sea lord, as the new Sultan.
 Eventually they accepted the decision of the council, however.
 Though fluent in Spanish and educated by Jesuit fathers, he openly denounced his former Spanish protectors, and never seems to have seriously plotted to place Maluku under the sway of Manila during his reign.
 He was nevertheless regarded as an extremely cunning and ambivalent figure who operated between Spanish and Dutch interests.